-After School & Summer Enrichment Opportunities BISD offers three primary after school opportunities for students enrolled in BISD.
+After School & Summer Enrichment Opportunities

+BISD offers three primary after school opportunities for students enrolled in BISD.

-- ACE: The ACE program is one of the largest statewide afterschool programs in the country.
+• ACE: The ACE program is one of the largest statewide afterschool programs in the country.
 The overarching goal of the program is to foster each student's academic success by improving attendance, behavior, and academics, which lead to grade-level promotion.
-ACE is offered at all BISD elementary, intermediate, and middle schools and is provided at no cost for qualifying students. - Beyond the Bell: BTB provides a safe place after school for students in grades 9-12 to complete homework, receive tutoring and test preparation.
-BTB is provided at all BISD high school campuses.
-BTB is provided at no cost for all students. - STARS: Our STARS program is licensed by the Texas Department of Family and Protective Services and is staffed year-round by Bastrop ISD employees.
+ACE is offered at all BISD elementary, intermediate, and middle schools and is provided at no cost for qualifying students.

+- Beyond the Bell: BTB provides a safe place after school for students in grades 9-12 to complete homework, receive tutoring, and get help with TSI and other state test preparation.
+BTB is provided at all BISD high school campuses at no cost for parents or students. - STARS: Our STARS program is licensed by the Texas Department of Family and Protective Services and is staffed year-round by Bastrop ISD employees.
 It is available at all six elementary campuses during the school year and at select locations in the summer.
 STARS staff provide homework assistance, recreation, fitness, as well as engaging enrichment activities.
 STARS is a fee-based program.
 Summer programming is also available.